-This factsheet explains how to decide whether to continue with formal capability or disciplinary proceedings or whether to offer termination by using a Settlement Agreement, how much it might cost you to settle in this way and common Settlement Agreements pitfalls
+This factsheet explains how to decide whether to start or continue formal disciplinary or capability procedures or whether to provide a Settlement Agreement as an alternative way to end your employment relationship.
+We advise how much it might cost you to settle in this way and common Settlement Agreement pitfalls

 A Settlement Agreement (formerly known as a Compromise Agreement) is a legally binding agreement between you and your employee.
 It is usual for you to provide a severance payment in return for your employee’s agreement not to pursue any claims in a Tribunal or a Court.
 However, Settlement Agreements can also be used to reach a final conclusion to a workplace issue which does not result in the end of the employment relationship.
 For example, resolving a dispute over holiday pay.

-The benefit of using a Settlement Agreement is that the circumstances leading to your employee’s contract being terminated and/or the terms and payment offered may remain confidential if your employee could only bring an ordinary unfair dismissal claim.
+The benefit of using a Settlement Agreement is that the circumstances leading to your employee’s contract being terminated and/or the terms and payment proposed may remain confidential.

-A Settlement Agreement is a lengthy document which provides protection in relation to a number of scenarios.
+A Settlement Agreement is a lengthy document which provides protection for your business in relation to a number of workplace scenarios.
 These range from preventing your employee from making disparaging remarks to reaffirming their post-termination covenants.

 Once the Settlement Agreement has been signed, you will also have peace of mind that your employee will not be able to bring any claims against you in a Tribunal or Court unless you have misrepresented the reasons for termination.
-An example of this is if you have advised an employee that their job is redundant when this is not really the case.
+An example of this is if you have advised an employee that their job is at risk due to restructuring when this is not really the case.

 Prior to 29th July 2013, Settlement Agreements were known as Compromise Agreements.

 Your employee may turn down a Settlement Agreement on the basis that this is not the way they wish to deal with the termination of their contract.
-They may also turn it down if the Settlement Agreement amounts on offer are insufficient.
+They may also turn it down if the Settlement Agreement amounts presented are insufficient.

 The safest way to proceed with a Settlement Agreement is where your employee has made their own decision that this would be the best outcome.
 If the Settlement Agreement is your suggestion, then you must be careful to ensure that your employee is given a range of options.
-These include placing them on a performance review or going through the redundancy procedures.
+These include placing them on a performance review or going through a restructuring procedure.

 Avoid situations where your employee may seek to argue that they were given no choice but to sign the Settlement Agreement as their dismissal was a foregone conclusion.
 As previously mentioned, ‘without prejudice’ correspondence (such as a Settlement Agreement letter) and any relevant off-the-record conversations could be used to illustrate that a later dismissal is unfair or that this treatment is part of a series of acts of discrimination.